 explains things beautifully, and also goes into some of the other kinds of distortion and wave mangling up ahead

-Like any distortion, it ultimately adds in more harmonics, so it will make any sound you give it have a lot more high frequency content; however, folding in particular adds a ludicrous amount, so much so they’re sort of deemed “Anti-Filters”.
+Like any distortion, it ultimately adds in more harmonics, so it will make any sound you give it have a lot more high frequency content; however, folding in particular adds a ludicrous amount, so much so they’re sometimes deemed “Anti-Filters”.

 Wavefolding eats the transition between high and low, the slopes, so with a square wave it has nothing to grab onto and so does nothing except for maybe changing the level.
-Because of this, you’ll usually see sisimplerave forms like sines fed into wavefolders, like sines, triangles, and saws.
+Because of this, you’ll most often see simple waves forms like sines fed into wavefolders, like sines, triangles, and saws.

-If you’re looking to get really crazy, check out Befaco’s Chopping Kinky (available in hardware and VCV) which basically replaces the top half of the wave with one input, the bottom half the wave with another, and then lets you wavefold both of those inputs.
+If you’re looking to get crazy, check out Befaco’s Chopping Kinky (available in hardware and VCV) which basically replaces the top half of the wave with one input, the bottom half of the wave with another, and then lets you fold both of those inputs.
 It’s absolutely nuts.
 See the manual here if you’re still confused.